-The Trust works with the LGB's in maintaining a central risk register identifying the major risks, to which each Academy is exposed, and identifying actions and procedures to mitigate those risks.
-This register is approved and monitored by the MGB with scrutiny by the Audit and Risk Committee with a formal review of the process undertaken on an annual basis.
-The internal control systems and the exposure to identified risks are monitored on behalf of the Trustees at each Audit & Risk Committee meeting.
+The Trust maintains a central risk register identifying the major risks, to which it is exposed, and identifying actions and procedures to mitigate those risks.
+This register is approved and monitored by the MGB as a whole.
+In addition, each individual Academy maintains its own specific Risk Register and reports to the MGB on monitoring and changes.
+The internal control systems and the exposure to identified risks will be monitored on behalf of the Trustees at each Audit and Risk Committee meeting.
 The principal risks facing the Trust are outlined below; those facing the Academies at an operational level are addressed by its systems and by internal financial and other controls.